ndm736/ME433.Kitchen/recipes/earl_gray_pound_cake_PE.md

 I'm making up all of the measurements because I don't remember.

 ### Ingredients
-- 500g of all purpose flower
+- 500g of all purpose flor
 - 10g baking soda
 - 5 earl gray tea bags
 - 500mL of milk